Instructions to Install and Configure the Consensus Salesforce Professional App (Lightning) - updated for V11.6!

 Add the Consensus API key and secret.

-Get the values from Consensus in the Integration area:
+Get the values from Consensus in the Integration > API Credentials tab:

 Click Test to test the API settings.
 Consensus displays a success message if it is communicating with the API properly.